nivedipagar12/MasterThesis/README.md

 - R_{0} = x_{0} + \sqrt{r_{0}^{2} - y_{0}^{2}} .. to find R0
 - R_{\infty}  = x_{0} - \sqrt{r_{0}^{2} - y_{0}^{2}} .. to find Rinf

+2) PCB Design:

+For the purpose of my Master Thesis, I made a PCB for a bioimpedance measurement device.
+For efficient separation of graound planes and due to size constraints, the design was divided into two PCBs.
+PCB1 consists of the visible and digital circuitry whereas PCB2 consists of the analog and mixed signal circuitry.
+An overview of the component placement can be found in PCBoverview.png and a block overview of the systems can be found in blockoverview.png

 ....
 More updates coming soon